 Let's look at the "Lord's Prayer";

-Our Father in heaven, Hallowed be Your name.
+9 In this manner, therefore, pray: Our Father in heaven, Hallowed be Your name.
 10 Your kingdom come.
-Your will be done On earth as in heaven.
+Your will be done On earth as it is in heaven.
 11 Give us this day our daily bread.
 12 And forgive us our debts, As we forgive our debtors.
 13 And do not lead us into temptation, But deliver us from the evil one.
 For Yours is the kingdom and the power and the glory forever.
 Amen.
 Matthew 6:9-13 NKJV

 The first thing I have noticed about this prayer is that Jesus was giving a model to pray, and His point was not to pray in vain repetitions as the heathen do.
 Yet, that is what so many do today.
 They turn this passage into a prayer that they just repeat over and over.
 To understand this passage, look at it in full context, here.